How to capture payment during a voice call (Generic Pay Connector)

 Before you continue with this tutorial, you should familiarize yourself with the <Pay> and Generic Pay Connector docs.

-In order to use any of Twilio's Pay Connectors, you must enable PCI mode on your Twilio account.
-This ensures that Twilio will capture the payment details from your customers in a PCI-compliant manner and redact any sensitive PCI information from any call logs.
+To use Twilio's Pay Connectors, you must enable PCI mode in the Twilio Console.
+This ensures Twilio captures payment details in a PCI-compliant manner and redacts sensitive PCI information from all call logs.
+Learn more about PCI workflows.

 PCI Mode will redact sensitive information from ALL of your account's logs.
 Turning on PCI Mode cannot be undone.